-- 7) (Lack of) Tool support: This category represents respondents stating that they are not concerned with smells because of the lack of tools that can help to detect them. - 8) Cost/benefit considerations: This category is composed of statements relating to trade-offs between costs (e.g., time available in relation to deadlines) and quality (intrinsic and extrinsic) of the product.
-Codes in this category are: 'Trade-offs', 'Case-by-case basis', and 'Within project constraints'. - 9) Availability of alternative approaches: This category represents statements where respondents argued that alternative approaches or concepts can be used instead of code smells and anti-patterns. - 10) Understandability: This category relates to concerns on readability and comprehensibility of the source code, and approaches to improve these aspects.
-Codes included in this category are: 'Code aesthetics', 'Code understand-ability', 'Compliance to standards/known practices', and 'Software inspection/code review'.
+- 9) Availability of alternative approaches: This category represents statements where respondents argued that alternatives approaches or concepts can be used instead of code smells and anti-patterns. - 10) Understandability: This category relates to concerns on readability and comprehensibility of the source code, and approaches to improve these aspects.
+Codes included in this category are: 'Code aesthetics', 'Code understandability', 'Compliance to standards/known practices', and 'Software inspection/code review'.